anasnakawa/anasnakawa.com/src/documents/posts/resetting-knockout-observables.html.md

 not a big deal, but the more you have observables in your module, the more annoying it will become to reset them.

-life should be easier, and as a developers we always have the choice to make things easier for us. the problem we're facing here, is that we don't have to provide the default value twice. once you define an observable, you know what value for this observable should be.
+life should be easier, and as developers we always have the choice to make things easier for us. the problem we're facing here, is that we shouldn't provide the default value twice. once you define an observable, you know what default value for this observable should be.

-so the trick here is to define an easy way to tell the observbale when you initialize it that this is your default value.. so remember it.
+so the trick here is to come up with an easy way to tell the observbale when you initialize it that this is your default value.

 I did a tiny extension to the knockout that hopefully will ease the pain here, let me show you the code: